UAW LOCAL 4811 BYLAWS

 Article 6, Local Union Officers

 Section 2.
-It shall be the duty of each elected Local Union official to fulfill their various duties faithfully as provided in the Constitution of the International Union, UAW, and Local Union Bylaws, and in implementation of Campus and Local Union plans.
+It shall be the duty of each elected Local Union Executive Officer to fulfill their various duties faithfully as provided in the Constitution of the International Union, UAW, and the Local Union Bylaws, and in the implementation of Campus and Local Union plans.

 Section 4.
-In case of removal or resignation of the President, the Vice President will succeed to the Presidency in accordance with Article 38, Section 14 of the International Constitution.
+In case of removal or resignation of the President, the Vice President will succeed to the Presidency in accordance with Article 38, Section 14 of the Constitution of the International Union, UAW.

 Article 7, Executive Board